nguyenphuminh/JeChain/README.md

 requestChain("An address you trust");
 ```

-If you just want to set up a node that mines continously (like most people would), use `loopMine`:
+If you just want to set up a node that mines continuously (like most people would), use `loopMine`:
 ```js
 loopMine(optional_delay_time);
 ```